Near-realtime Facial Animation by Deep 3D Simulation Super-Resolution: Appendix

 The decoder-style neural network in Section \ref{ss:blendshape} learns to predict per-vertex deformations of the high-resolution surface mesh (35,637 vertices) from the 38-dimensional input blendshape weights.
 Its architecture is comprised of fully-connected layers (\texttt{Linear(input dimension, output dimension)}) and Leaky-ReLU activations (\texttt{LeakyReLU(negative slope)}) with 443,840,125 trainable parameters.
 After the last layer, the vector of shape (106911,1) is reshaped to (35637,3) to obtain the per-vertex deformations.

-\subsubsection{Approximate resolution of self-collision}
+\subsection{Approximate resolution of self-collision}

 We validate the qualitative performance of self-collisions by visualizing and comparing the predictions on the test set with two variants of the high-resolution surface, collision handling applied in the simulation (Figures \ref{fig:eval_lips_success}c and \ref{fig:eval_lips_fail}c) and omitted in the simulation (Figures \ref{fig:eval_lips_success}d and \ref{fig:eval_lips_fail}d).
-As mentioned in Sec. \ref{sec:data_gen}, we do not resolve self-collisions in the low-resolution simulations, but only in the high-resolution simulations.
+As mentioned in Section \ref{sec:data_gen}, we do not resolve self-collisions in the low-resolution simulations, but only in the high-resolution simulations.
 We observe that the trained model is able to predict high-resolution performances with partial collision resolution, depending on the degree of collision (or penetration).
-Fig. \ref{fig:eval_lips_success} illustrates one such test set performance where the prediction from our model (Fig. \ref{fig:eval_lips_success}b) does not have lip self-collisions when the penetration is low (Fig. \ref{fig:eval_lips_success}d).
-Conversely, when the penetration is high, as shown in Fig. \ref{fig:eval_lips_fail}d, the prediction has collisions partially resolved (Fig. \ref{fig:eval_lips_fail}b).
-We also highlight that we do not add any additional penalty for collisions during training (which is an avenue for future work), and the model has approximated partial collision resolution from the high-resolution performances in the training dataset.
+Figure \ref{fig:eval_lips_success} illustrates one such test set performance where the prediction from our model (Figure \ref{fig:eval_lips_success}b) does not have lip self-collisions when the penetration is low (Figure \ref{fig:eval_lips_success}d).
+Conversely, when the penetration is high, as shown in Figure \ref{fig:eval_lips_fail}d, the prediction has collisions partially resolved (Figure \ref{fig:eval_lips_fail}b).
+We also highlight that we do not include any additional penalty for collisions during training (which is an avenue for future work), and the model has approximated partial collision resolution from the high-resolution performances in the training dataset.